anasshakil/metadata/README.md

 ## Requirements

-Exiftool need **perl** to be installed on your system.
-Download perl from https://www.perl.org/get.html
+-   Exiftool need perl to be installed on your system, download perl from https://www.perl.org/get.html
+-   Node.js version >= 16.x

 ## Import & Configure